Zazzzles/react-grid-navigator/README.md

 ![Example](https://github.com/Zazzzles/react-grid-navigator/blob/master/examples/example1.jpg)

-Then we need to define our grid layout by providing a nested array of rows and columns.
+First we need to define our grid layout by providing a nested array of rows and columns.
 This grid will mirror the layout of your UI.

 Start by defining cell names on the grid.
-Each cell will have focusable indexes inside and focus will switch between the cells when the cell's limit is reached.
+Each cell will have focusable indexes inside and focus will switch between the cells when a cell's limit is reached.

 ```js
 import { FocusEngine } from "react-grid-navigator";